richardvenneman/appsignal-docs/source/background-monitoring/custom.html.md

 ### A full example (2)
-A full example from the Sidekiq implemenation (note: does not work with v1.1.2)
+A full example from the Sidekiq implementation (note: does not work with v1.1.2)

 ``` ruby
 def call(worker, item, queue)